PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He stepped outside into an empty square.
 To the North, across the river, he saw the red glow of fire.
 Ah, thought Boltac, Raiders.
 He knew this game all too well.
 He had hoped, that the new Duke's garrison was strong enough to keep the raiders out, or that his rule could have lasted a little bit longer.
 But the tariffs and taxes from a crossroads town like Robrecht were valuable.
 As long as Boltac had been here, the nobles and empires of the world had passed Robrecht back and forth like a toy.

 Now, they weren't even pretending to install a King anymore.
-Robrecht had been pillaged so many times it didn't even get to keep the illusion of  being it's own State.
+Robrecht had been pillaged so many times it didn't even get to keep the illusion of  being its own State.
 It had been reduced to a mere protectorate.
 "En-henh," Boltac grumbled.
 There was scant protection to be found in a protectorate.

 Maybe if the Duke had released his tax collectors on the invaders?
 That might do it.
 Boltac shook his head and went inside.
 He pulled his stool out from behind the counter and set to loading crossbows.
 Just let them come for his, thought Boltac grimly, and they would find his prices very, very high indeed.